 We did not know how time flew by while we were engrossed in our past.
 Soon it was dusk and we were on our way back to Bhubaneswar.

 The Diamond Triangle of Odisha surely shows that Buddhism was followed quite widely in Odisha and the place was also a centre of learning and excellence.
 Time and other historical incidents have led to a decay and decline of this rich heritage and these places were lost in the annals of time.
-Now that these sites have been unearthed by ASI, these places should be promoted well.
-These places should be well maintained and promoted.
-We found plastic bottles thrown at the step well in Udaygiri and Ratnagiri.
-Not to mention, people have immortalized their name on the stone structures.
-This is one habit of ours that is quite deplorable.
-It is high time that we become responsible towards our natural heritage.
-If maintained properly, the Diamond Triangle can be one of the most beautiful sites of Odisha.
+Now that they have been unearthed again, the onus is on us to preserve our heritage to safeguard our future.

-You can stay at either Bhubaneswar or Cuttack and hire a car for doing the Diamond Triangle tour.
-It is better to book a car for the tour.
+- You can stay at either Bhubaneswar, Cuttack or Jajpur and hire a car for doing the Diamond Triangle tour.